ocadotechnology/arubafi/README.md

 import arubafi
 ```
 but it is suggested you import the module you need for a specific task.
-For example if you need to work only with AIrWave import just that without
+For example if you need to work only with AirWave import just that.
 ```python
 from arubafi import AirWave
 ```
-# Usage
+# Usage workflow

 The usage workflow intended is:
-1. Create an instance with passing in the cloud and authentication options.
+1. Create an object instance.
 2. Initiate communication with the `comms()` method.
-3. Interface with the API with the use of either a specific endpoint method (like `wlans()` for example) or the `resource()` method.
+3. Interface with the API with the use of either a specific endpoint method.

 ## Create an instance